-5. Glade Pathway Students.
+5. Glade Provision Students.

-We currently have four high needs classes that cater for students with severe communication difficulties with more challenging behavior.
+Our Glade provision classes cater for young people with a higher level of need in relation to their sensory integration.
+This may also mean that the young person might display behaviors that challenge.
 These classes have very small student numbers with a high ratio of staff.
 They have a low distraction environment and follow a very structured routine to the day.
-These classes use visual timetables and PECs to support student communication and understanding.
+These classes use a range of communication communication approaches, which is inline with our total communication approach.
+Examples of this are visual timetables.
+Colorful semantics, attention autism and PECs to support student communication and understanding.
 They each have similar staffing structure to other classes and are supported extensively by the Assistant Headteacher responsible for behaviour.